How to throw an afternoon tea party

-Scones are best eaten on the day and don’t take long to whip up, but it may be helpful to spread the work of preparing your afternoon tea by freezing a batch, then defrosting them in a low oven.
+Scones are best eaten on the day and don't take long to make, but it may be helpful to spread the work of preparing your afternoon tea by freezing a batch, then defrosting them in a low oven.
 Serve warm with lashings of cream and jam – you could decant a pot of homemade preserve (see below) into a pretty bowl with a silver spoon for guests to help themselves.